andyatkinson/andyatkinson.github.io/elasticsearch.md

 ### As a search engine

-Elasticsearch has powerful capabilities built in for searching.
+Elasticsearch has powerful capabilities for searching.

 ### Tools

-Some tooling in Ruby.
+Some tooling in Ruby

 * Tracking searches - [Searchjoy](https://github.com/ankane/searchjoy)
 * Elasticsearch ORM for Ruby - [Chewy](https://github.com/toptal/chewy)